 The story of Ezra and Nehemiah plays out against a backdrop of ruins.
 There’s a ruined city, a ruined house of worship, ruined homes—ruined life with God.
 As is often the case in our own lives, the wreckage was largely their own fault.
 Their path to rebuilding, at its core, was a journey back to God.
 As you study Ezra and Nehemiah with Iain Duguid, you too will be encouraged to return to the God who is always faithful.

-Duguid dives into lamenting sin, facing opposition, faithfully worship, and battling discouragement.
+Duguid dives into lamenting sin, facing opposition, worshipping faithfully, and battling discouragement.
 This study will renew your joy in the Lord and encourage you to turn away from your own way and toward God, ultimately discovering Jesus is the one who rebuilds and brings new life where there is ruin and decay.

 This small group guide with leader’s notes includes ten in-depth lessons that include discussion questions, a short article to read, and a practical application section that can be used for one-to-one discipleship, small group, or large group settings.